theokramer/ai_voice_notes/PRODUCTION_READINESS.md

 # Production Readiness Summary

-This document outlines all changes made to prepare Nota AI for iOS App Store submission and production deployment.
+This document outlines all changes made to prepare Notie AI for iOS App Store submission and production deployment.

 **Date:** December 2024
 **App Version:** 1.0.0